Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 );

-Continue adjusting the SELECT statement until all JSON-formatted strings are fully parsed before storing in the table, avoiding redundant parse_json calculations in subsequent queries.
+Continue adjusting the SELECT statement until all JSON-formatted strings are fully parsed before writing to the table, avoiding redundant parse_json calculations in subsequent queries.

 SELECT